capitalch/trace/Walkthrough deprecated.md

 * It is good to use Roboto fonts, material meta tag and CssBaseLine

+* To create true modal dialog, means dialog is not closed when clicked outside. <Dialog disableBackdropClick = {true}

 **  In public / index.html, include following in <head> tag:
     <meta
       name="viewport"